 Thank you so much for visiting our shop!
 We are Charlie and Lindsay, a husband and wife team working together along with an amazing staff to grow our fabric shop in Upstate New York.
 We are actually elementary school sweethearts and began “dating” two decades ago.
 We're now happily married with two children and wall to wall fabric in a renovated 19th-century chocolate factory in Red Hook New York; life couldn't be sweeter.

 Charlie and I have been retailing collections from other manufacturers since we began our shop back in 2008 (out of our home on Hawthorne Ave, hence the name).
 Hawthorne Threads was actually born from my Etsy handmade shop.
 Having studied Geology in college, I've gone from plate tectonics to textiles—from rocks to frocks, if you will.
-No one is more surprised by the shop's existence and subsequent growth more than I. Neither of us come from families with entrepreneurial roots; my family tree is full of teachers and Charlie is the first from family to earn a college degree.
-We often marvel at the very different path we find ourselves on, and how much our lives have changed since we began selling fabric just a few years ago.
+No one is more surprised by the shop's existence and subsequent growth more than I. We often marvel at the very different path we find ourselves on, and how much our lives have changed since we began selling fabric just a few years ago.
 After struggling to find a one-stop shop for the contemporary fabrics I used in my home decor pieces, I decided to take the plunge and order fabrics by the bolt.
 I enjoyed moderate success on Etsy, but not quite enough to warrant the use of full bolts; so I began selling the rest of the yardage in a separate fabric supply shop on Etsy.
 With the next generation of sewers, makers, and bloggers out there, we quickly realized how many people shared my passion for boldly vibrant designs and our selection quickly grew to the point where we needed a stand alone site.
 Rather fortuitously, Charlie is a software developer and in July of 2009, he left his day job to join me full time to focus exclusively on Hawthorne Threads.
 In 2011 we moved the business out of our basement and into our current warehouse space in the Hudson Valley.

 Charlie and I run the business as a team, along with a truly wonderful staff.
 Having known one another almost our entire lives, Charlie and I are not often met with challenges we can't tackle together in a positive and constructive way.
 It also helps that we have very different strengths that bring unique insight to the business.
 I won't tell him how to program and he won't tell me which fabric to buy.
 We didn't set out to be business owners, and neither of us would be in this position without the other.
 I think remaining conscious of that division actually helps us to work together in a very yin and yang sort of way.